ralna/GALAHAD/html/Python/_sources/reg.rst.txt

 **Author:** `Jaroslav Fowkes <jaroslav.fowkes@stfc.ac.uk>`_ and `Nick Gould <nick.gould@stfc.ac.uk>`_

 GALAHAD [1]_ is a suite of open-source routines for large-scale continuous optimization.
-Currently there nine packages designed to find a global minimizer of a variety of regularized quadratic functions
+Currently there ten packages designed to find a global minimizer of a variety of regularized quadratic functions

 .. toctree::